OctopusDeploy/docs/docs/deploying-applications/aws-deployments/removecloudformation/index_content_[2018.2,).partial.md

 ## Add the CloudFormation Step

-Add the `Delete a CloudFormation stack` step to the project, and provide it a name.
+Add the `Delete an AWS CloudFormation stack` step to the project, and provide it a name.

 ![Remove a CloudFormation stack Step](deploy-cloudformation-step.png "width=500")